thanos-io/thanos/docs/components/query-frontend.md

       --query-range.response-cache-config=<content>
                                  Alternative to
                                  'query-range.response-cache-config-file' flag
-                                 (lower priority).
+                                 (mutually exclusive).
 Content of YAML file that contains response cache configuration.
       --labels.split-interval=24h
                                  Split labels requests by an interval and